 Jointly delivered with the West Yorkshire Combined Authority, this project will see a new station constructed for Elland.
 Located off Lowfields Way and joining the existing Calder Valley route.

-The Elland Rail Station project includes:
+The Elland Rail Station project includes (subject to funding):

-- a new rail station, located on the existing Calder Valley route at a location off Lowfields Way
+- A new rail station, located on the existing Calder Valley route at a location off Lowfields Way.

-- station platforms positioned on the existing embankment at an elevated level, with lift and stepped access provided from the car park level
+- Station platforms positioned on the existing embankment at an elevated level, with lift and stepped access provided from the car park level.

-- improved access to the proposed station location from across Elland, and from the wider area through improvements to the existing cycle network
+- Improved access to the proposed station location from across Elland, and from the wider area through improvements to the existing cycle network.

-- improvements to existing pedestrian and cycle routes, and public realm enhancements across the project area
+- Improvements to existing pedestrian and cycle routes, and public realm enhancements across the project area.

 - Economic growth: A new station will generate new jobs in Elland by making it more attractive to new businesses and support existing local businesses.
 It will also support future housing growth for Elland and western parts of Brighouse through improvements to the transport network.

 - Improved landscape: The project will see improved public realm and environment on routes to and from the station.

 - Accessibility: The new station and access package will improve access for all transport modes between the station, Elland town centre and surrounding areas.